 - Drive up through your front heel back to the starting position.

 Bulgarian Split Squats Mistakes

 - Avoid using a lot of weight.
 Bulgarian split squats are challenging and don’t require you to go heavy.
 Lifting super heavy at this extreme angle can be tricky.
 You may not be able to return to your starting position and end up hurting yourself.

 - Avoid moving your front leg forward instead of downwards.
-You must keep the front leg on a 90-degree angle so that your knee doesn’t pass your toes, which can strain the knee joint.
+You must keep the front leg at a 90-degree angle so that your knee doesn’t pass your toes, which can strain the knee joint.

 - Avoid keeping your shoulders forward and rounding your back.
 This puts unnecessary stress on your back.

 - Avoid placing the back leg directly behind the front leg.
 This decreases your base of support and throws off your equilibrium.
 The Bulgarian is a unilateral exercise so you are already working on your balance – it must be done in a safe way.

 - Avoid leaning forward.
 This diminishes the involvement of the core, which is there to keep you straight and avoid overstressing your front knee.

 - Avoid putting your weight on your toes or the ball of your foot, instead carry your weight on your heel.
 Make sure your front foot is not too close to the bench and you are not leaning forward.